entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Eurycaraspis incilis* should be revised from 0 to ?.

 219. Enlarged postorbital tesserae separated from orbital series: (0) absent; (1) present.

 > Brazeau (2009); Davis *et al*.
 (2012), Character 26; Choo *et al*.
 (2017), Character 25; King *et al*.
 (2017), Character 159; Castiello (2018), Character 157; Zhu Y. *et al*.
 (2022), Character 223; Andreev *et al*.
 (2022), Character 58; Brazeau *et al*.
 (2023), Character 163.